-A campus wide test of UMD's Emergency Response and Evacuation procedures was performed on November 16, 2021.
-This test consisted of a tabletop exercise top test how UMD would be evacuated in the event of an emergency and how UMD would respond to the emergency through coordinated efforts with local public safety agencies.
+A campus wide test of UMD's Emergency Response and Evacuation procedures was performed on November 16, 2022.
+This test consisted of a simulated coordinated response to a bomb threat on the UMD campus.

-The next campus wide test will be conducted in the late Fall of 2022.
+The next campus wide test will be conducted on November 16, 2023.